-Parsons, S. (Fall, 2007) EDMX 627: Assessment, Planning and Instruction, Bound Reader This will be available September 4th, I will send a course mail when it is ready.
+Parsons, S. (Fall, 2007) EDMX 627: Assessment, Planning and Instruction, Bound Reader This will be available the first week of class, I will send a course mail when it is ready.

 The Reader can be purchased at Copy Serve in San Marcos.
 (760) 599-9823, at 754 South Rancho Santa Fe Blvd.(corner of Rancho Santa Fe and San Marcos Blvd.).
 Enter the first driveway off San Marcos Blvd. just west of Rancho Santa Fe Rd. and the Citibank®, turn right in this drive and make an immediate left.
 The store faces San Marcos Blvd.